Wan-Yifei/bamstorm/README.md

-# bamstrom
+# bamstorm
-BAMStrom is a high-performance, parallel BAM reader designed for large-scale genomics workloads.
+BAMStorm is a high-performance, parallel BAM reader designed for large-scale genomics workloads.